Airikuh/CIS427/README.md

 root   127.0.0.1

 ### LOOKUP:
--To lookup a Pokemon card name in the list, you must enter LOOKUP followed by a space, followed by a name
+To lookup a Pokemon card name in the list, you must enter LOOKUP followed by a space, followed by a name

 LOOKUP Example:
 Client sends: LOOKUP Char